 • The unit leader (Scoutmaster, crew Advisor, or Skipper) recommends and provides the name and contact information of at least one merit badge counselor to each Scout desiring to work on a merit badge.
 Before beginning to work with a youth, counselors should check the Scout’s merit badge application (blue card) to ensure it is signed by the unit leader.

 • Every Scout must have another person with them at each meeting with a merit badge counselor.
 This person can be their parent or legal guardian or another registered adult.
 There is no one-on-one contact allowed with Scouts and counselors.

 • Counselors may not add to or delete any merit badge requirements.
 Group instruction is allowed where special facilities and expert personnel make this most practical, or when Scouts are dependent on a few counselors for assistance.
-However, any group experience must provide attention to every individual candidate’s projects and progress and assure each has actually and personally fulfilled all the requirements.
+However, any group experience must provide attention to every individual candidate’s project and progress and assure each has actually and personally fulfilled all the requirements.
 If, for example, a requirement uses words like “show,” “demonstrate,” or “discuss,” then every Scout must individually do so.
 It is unacceptable to award badges on the basis of Scouts sitting in classrooms and watching demonstrations or remaining silent during discussions.

 • When a Scout begins working on a merit badge, the current-year Scouts BSA Requirements book lists the official requirements in effect at that time.
 If requirements change after a Scout has started working on a merit badge, the requirements that were in effect when the Scout began working on the badge can still be followed unless the BSA’s National Council places a specific timeline on the implementation of new requirements.